 - Hardware Comparison

 - Clover Go vs. Vital Mobile

-Before we get into the equipment itself, let’s take a quick look at how First Data and TSYS compare.
+Before we get into the equipment itself, let’s take a quick look at how the companies compare.

 |Headquarters||Atlanta, Georgia||Columbus, Georgia|

 Both TSYS and First Data are direct “backend” processors, meaning they aren’t reselling another processor’s services.
 You can obtain a merchant account from either company directly, or from one of their resellers.